 - Assess the success of initiatives using savings groups as a platform to promote smallholder agriculture, health and other development efforts.

-- Carry out research on traditional savings clubs in immigrant communities in the United States and launch a pilot project that uses immigrant leaders to introduce this model to non-immigrant communities.
+- Research traditional savings clubs in immigrant communities in the U.S. and launch a pilot project that uses immigrant leaders to introduce this model to non-immigrant communities.

 In Their Own Hands: How Savings Groups Are Revolutionizing Development by Jeffrey Ashe with Kyla Jagger Neilan, Berrett-Koehler, September 2014